Sean Whyte (Canadian football)

-Sean Whyte (born October 23, 1985) is a professional Canadian football placekicker for the BC Lions of the Canadian Football League (CFL).
+Sean Whyte (born October 23, 1985) is a Canadian professional football placekicker for the BC Lions of the Canadian Football League (CFL).

 Amateur career

 Whyte played college football for the Santa Monica Corsairs and Canadian Junior College Football for the Big Kahuna Rams.
 He finished his junior eligibility with the Rams in 2007 where he was also named to the All-Canadian Offensive Team as a placekicker.

 Professional career

-BC Lions
+BC Lions (first stint)

 Whyte was signed by the BC Lions as a territorial exemption on May 29, 2007, where he practiced regularly with the team throughout the season.
 Later that year, he signed a three-year contract to remain with the Lions.
 In 2008, he spent the year on the practice roster.

 In 2009, following an injury to incumbent Lions kicker, Paul McCallum, Whyte played in his first professional game on July 16, 2009, against the Edmonton Eskimos, where he made his only field goal attempt of 23 yards and made all five of his extra point conversions.
 He played in 11 regular season games, making 21 of 29 field goal attempts and punting 70 times with a 41.7-yard average before the kicking duties were given back to McCallum in October that year.

 Whyte returned to the Lions in 2010 as the backup kicker and saw little game action due to McCallum's strong play.
 Whyte played in only two regular season games where he made all six of his field goal attempts and punted 15 times for a 40.1-yard average.